Medical School Acceptance Rates: How Many Applicants Get In

 2 | Pay Attention to In-State vs. Out-of-State Rates

 When you’re looking at the numbers, in-state vs. out-of-state matters.
-For example, medical schools in Texas only accept a maximum of 10% of out-of-state applicants.
-If you have your heart set on Texas medical schools, but you’re not from and don’t live in Texas, it’s highly unlikely you will be accepted.
-It’s possible, of course, but know that your chances are quite slim if you’re applying out-of-state.
+For example, medical schools in Texas are made up of only 10% of out-of-state matriculants.
+If you have your heart set on Texas medical schools, but you’re not from Texas or don’t live in Texas, it’s doubtful you will be accepted.
+It’s possible, of course, but know that your chances are pretty slim if you’re applying out of state.

 If you’re considering applying to Texas schools, you’ll need to use a different application service.
 Learn all you need to know with our TMDSAS Application Guide for Texas Medical Schools.

-Many medical schools favor in-state applicants, so it’s important to consider this when deciding if you want to apply to schools outside your home state.
+Many medical schools favor in-state applicants, so it’s essential to consider this when deciding if you want to apply to schools outside your home state.

 Do your research.
 Acceptance rates can certainly help you craft your school list, but in-state vs. out-of-state acceptance rates are just as vital to consider.